sddteam/cordova_plugin_binahai/README.md

 });
 ```

-Returns an `{Obervable<any>}`, wrap the results with the provided interface `[LiveMeasurements, FinalResult]` which is the two type of result for start scan.
-During measurement the `LiveMeasurement` are being returned upon manually stopping the measurement or stopped after measurement duration the `FinalResult` will be returned.
+Returns an `{Obervable<any>}`.
+During measurement the `LiveMeasurement` are being returned upon manually stopping the measurement or stopped after specified duration the `FinalResult` will be returned which is the `measurement_id` that is saved locally to the user device.

+The `measurement_id` can now be used to get the vital signs data using the `getMeasurementById` method.

 ## stopScan([successCallback, errorCallback])